About

 What is a public science event?

-Science.events brings together anyone using live, in person events to connect public audiences with science or STEM in some way.
+Science.Events brings together anyone using live, in person events to connect public audiences with science or STEM in some way.
 These events include a wide enough variety of formats that it is not possible to describe a “typical” event.
 Similarly, the members affiliated with science.events encompass a wide range of motivations.
 Some may think of their work as being about science education or outreach, others may be more motivated by artistic expression or community organizing, and others may just be following their instincts by mashing up science and culture.

 Every public science event initiative has the potential to transform the people it touches.
 Unlocking that potential begins with the recognition that event organizing is a distinct practice.
 Think about it this way: for science writing to work, it must work first as good writing.
 For science film to work, it must work first as good film making.
 Analogously, for a public science event to be effective at all, it must first work as a good event.
 Just as the writer’s medium is language, and the film-maker’s medium is moving images, the event organizer’s medium is the orchestration of a shared social experience.
 If this definition seems broad, that’s because it should be: Live events should be whatever they need to be—organized wherever, whenever, however, and in collaboration with whomever—to produce a successful shared social experience.